 8. This last section is optional: ‘Related Professional Experience.’
 Remember, your artist resume is not a job resume.
 Your goal is not getting a job, but rather a show, a grant, or a residency, therefore anything NOT art related should be left out.
 This section can include professional memberships, published writing, and any art-related jobs you have held.
 Don’t worry if it seems like there are gaps here – this is not a job resume!

-It is best to have your resume saved in your computer so that you can easily update it.
-ALL resumes should be easy to read with no typos!!
 You should keep an all-encompassing curriculum vitae on your computer in order to cut and paste the info into a new, shorter resume designed for a specific purpose.

 One other, last suggestion is to look at several examples of resumes by artists you respect.
 Most artist or gallery websites have easily down-loadable resumes.
 Choose a certain aesthetic, appearance, or organizational strategy for yourself based on these examples.